-The Marriott Bonvoy Boundless card is worth it for people who spend at least $3,000 within 3 months of opening an account and earn the Bonvoy Boundless card’s initial bonus of 3 Free Nights.
+The Marriott Bonvoy Boundless card is worth it for people who spend at least $5,000 within 3 months of opening an account and earn the Bonvoy Boundless card’s initial bonus of 125,000 points + 1 Free Night Award.
 That bonus is worth much more than the card’s $95 annual fee.
 The Marriott Boundless card also is worth it for frequent travelers who spend at least $1,800 per year on Marriott reservations, which would net enough rewards to cover the annual fee.
 Or, you just need to spend about $1,500 per year if you count the free night (worth up to 35,000 points) that you get after each account anniversary.

 The big welcome bonus for the Marriott Bonvoy Boundless card is great for frequent flyers, too.
 You can transfer Marriott Bonvoy points to most Marriott partner airlines - including Southwest, American Airlines, Delta, and more - at a ratio of 3 points to 1 mile.
 And for every 60,000 points you transfer to airline miles, Bonvoy throws in an extra 5,000 miles as a bonus.